 Pupils are expected to take notes during their lessons and to use these notes to assist them when answering questions both in class and at home.
 Knowledge Organisers are provided and pupils are taught how best to use them and how to create their own.

-Homework will be set via Dr Frost and Sparx Maths.
+Homework will be set via Sparx Maths.
 The sites provide further explanations and examples of the topics covered in class.

-The scheme of work is based on that of White Rose Maths and so their website is also a great resource.
-Providing a video for each and every small step of the curriculum, https://whiterosemaths.com/homelearning/ is a place where pupils can seek additional explanations and examples if required.
+The scheme of work is based on the Sparx Maths curriculum and so their website is also a great resource.
+It provides a video for each and every small step of the curriculum and is a place where pupils can seek additional explanations and examples if required.

-As pupils move into KS4 we use the Edexcel GCSE Maths specification and both Dr Frost, Sparx Maths and White Rose Maths continue to be excellent sites for revision and additional practice.
+As pupils move into KS4 we use the Edexcel GCSE Maths specification and both Dr Frost and Sparx Maths continue to be excellent sites for revision and additional practice.

 In Mathematics at DCS pupils are expected to have a full set of geometry equipment and a scientific calculator both of which can be purchased from school via parent pay.